 Betsy Bassan founded Panagora Group in 2011 and is the company’s President and CEO.
 She launched Panagora with over 30 years of experience as an innovator and social entrepreneur in global health and international development.

-From Panagora’s start with just two employees, the company now employs more than 50 full-time staff around the world, with a robust portfolio including numerous long-term contracts and subcontracts, and a proven track record of excellence.
+From Panagora’s start with just two employees, the company now employs over 100 full-time staff around the world, with a robust portfolio including numerous long-term contracts and subcontracts, and a proven track record of excellence.

 Betsy’s sector expertise includes health, private sector development, environment, democracy/governance, and organizational development.
 She has decades of hands-on regional experience across Africa, Asia, Europe and Eurasia, and the Middle East.